navigation

 Overview

-In this lab, we will explore how AWS Budgets can assist you in cost management within your AWS account.
+In this workshop, you will explore how AWS Budgets can help you effectively manage and monitor costs within your AWS account.

 Cost Budget

-A Cost Budget provides alerts when the current or projected spending surpasses the cost threshold set within the budget.
+A Cost Budget provides alerts when your current or projected AWS spending exceeds the cost threshold you’ve set.
+This is the most common type of budget and helps you maintain financial control over your AWS environment.

 Usage Budget

-An Usage Budget sends alerts when the current or projected usage of a chosen service or group of services exceeds the usage budget threshold.
-For instance, you could budget the usage of running hours for EC2 compute services.
+A Usage Budget sends alerts when the usage of a specific service or group of services exceeds your defined threshold.
+For example, you can set a budget to monitor EC2 compute hours or data transfer volumes.

 Reserved Instance (RI) Budget

-The RI Budget generates alerts based on your usage or coverage of committed usage, also known as a reserved instance.
+The RI Budget generates alerts based on the utilization or coverage of your Reserved Instances.

 Savings Plans Budget